jeffskinnerbox/blog/content/ideas/desktop-fresh-install-of-ubuntu.md

 ---------------

-# Install Your Favorate Tools
+# Install Your Favorite Tools

-As I work throught this installation process,
+As I worked thought this installation process,
-I'm going to want to use all my firmular tools, tools like Gnome Terminal, Curl, Chrome browser, NeoVim, etc.
+I'm going to want to use all my familiar tools, tools like Gnome Terminal, Curl, Chrome browser, NeoVim, etc.
 Lets get these installed.